Transfer Shares for Private Limited Company

 There are various reasons for an investor to transfer his share ownership to someone else.
 However, most of the stockholders do not understand the legal implications of the share transfer procedure.
 Any individual investor gets to have the ownership in a private limited company (PLC) through shareholding.
-The shares or the ownership of the company can be transferred to new investors or promoters to transfer the administrative rights of the firm.
+The shares or the ownership of the company can be transferred to new investors or promoters to company shares and transfer the administrative rights of the firm.
 A private company is generally known as a closed organisation of shareholders.
-The rules and the regulations associated with the share transfer of a private limited company are quite different from the public limited firm.
+The rules and the regulations associated with the transfer of company shares are quite different from the public limited firm.
 In the following sections, we will understand the procedure to transfer shares of a private limited company.

 Right of Shareholders to Move Shares